-According to the Consumer Financial Protection Bureau (CFPB), a payday loan is a short-term, high-cost loan, often for about $500 or less, generally due on your next payday.
+Let’s get right to it—what are payday loans?
+Well, most simply explained, a payday loan is a short-term loan associated with high costs, often for about $500 or less, generally due on your next payday.
 At first glance, a payday loan might not seem all that compelling.
-But for many borrowers, a payday loan can serve various purposes, especially when getting by between paychecks.
+But for many borrowers, a payday loan can be helpful, especially when trying to get by between paychecks.

 As we said above, the CFPB defines a payday loan as an emergency-type loan with a low dollar amount and high-interest rate.
 Most of these loans are designed to be paid back within two weeks or whenever your next paycheck arrives.

-Payday loans are one of the various different types of loans.
-However, these loans are specifically designed to provide short-term financial assistance, typically to cover unexpected expenses or bridge the gap until your next paycheck.
+As we have said, payday loans are one of the various different types of loans.
+However, these loans are specifically designed to provide short-term financial assistance, typically to cover unexpected expenses or give you a bit of financial wiggle room until your next paycheck.
 To help you grasp the essential aspects, let's explore the features typically associated with payday loans as outlined by the CFPB and Experian.

 Perhaps one of the most significant benefits of a payday loan is that you can access funds quickly.
 And sometimes, time is of the essence when you’re in a financial pinch, and you need money while aggressively trying to improve your credit score fast on a parallel path.

-According to an article by Debt.org, 12 million or more Americans take out payday loans each year and spend $7 billion on loan fees, and interest rates can range from 300% to 500% annual percentage rate (APR).
+According to an article by Debt.org, 12 million or more Americans take out payday loans each year and spend $7 billion on loan fees.
+And interest rates range from 300% to 500% annual percentage rate (APR).
 That’s a pretty high-interest rate, especially compared to the typical APR on a credit card of 15% to 30% or a typical loan interest rate of 10% to 25%.

 Be aware that payday loans are commonly associated with the cycle of debt, which means that you pay off one payday loan simply to take out the next, paying fees all along the way.
 This can make it hard to get on top of effective money management.
 For this reason, consider payday loan alternatives before signing on the dotted line.